Upperdog/clean-image-filenames/readme.txt

 == Changelog ==

+= 1.1.1 =

+* Added uninstall script that deletes plugin settings when the plugin is uninstalled.

 = 1.1 =

 * Added plugin settings to media settings page with option to convert all file types or just image file types.